Long hours behind the wheel of a vehicle can impact on the health of drivers

 We look at some of the common conditions that could be affecting your drivers and how you can support a healthy fleet.

-A late finish attending a corporate evening, driving later at night or a lack of sleep are all contributing factors towards being fatigued at the wheel.
+A late finish attending a corporate evening, driving later at night or a lack of sleep are all contributing factors towards being drowsy at the wheel.
 Lack of sleep can be detrimental towards driving and the ability to respond effectively and quickly enough to conditions or incidents.

-So, as a driver, what should you do if you are suffering from fatigue?
+So, as a driver, what should you do if you are suffering from drowsiness?
 Wherever possible, get plenty of rest before embarking on a long journey.
 Should you begin to feel tired during your journey, stop!
 Pullover as soon as it’s safe to do so and take a break.
 Go for a walk, get a coffee or energy drink and take in some fresh air.

-Always plan ahead on long journeys to include rest breaks. if you are a commercial driver, you must never exceed the number of driving hours per day and ensure adequate rest periods in-between before each journey.
+Always plan ahead on long journeys to include rest breaks.
+If you are a commercial driver, you must never exceed the number of driving hours per day and ensure adequate rest periods in-between before each journey.